JustANull/llcplays/README.md

 `pygame` is used to display the window of past commands.

-If you plan to use the direct keyboard output (that is, focus a window and have the bot virtually press keys), you'll have to install `PyKeyboard`.
+If you plan to use the direct keyboard output (that is, focus a window and have the bot virtually press keys), you'll have to install `PyUserInput`.
 Otherwise, standard out is the default.
 You can specify a file in the command line.

 ### Command Line

     ./llcplays.py
+    Will run, outputting commands to the keyboard.
+    ./llcplays.py stdout
     Will run, outputting commands to standard out.
-    ./llcplays.py stdout
-    ditto
-    ./llcplays.py keyboard
-    Will run, outputting commands to the keyboard.
     ./llcplays.py stdout filename
     Will run, outputting commands to the file with the given name.